CZ-NIC/knot-resolver/doc/dev/architecture-manager.rst

 manager
 *******

-The manager is a component written in Python and a bit of C used for native extension modules.
+The manager is a component written in Python.
 The main goal of the manager is to ensure the system is set up according to a given configuration, provide a user-friendly interface.
 Performance is only secondary to correctness.

 The manager is mostly modelled around config processing pipeline: